12 Clear Signs of a Bad Real Estate Agent and What You Can Do About It

 Simply input your address, tell us a bit about your priorities and preferences, and you’ll have a few options sent your way in minutes.
 Our internal home consultants are here to listen to your needs and hand-match you with the best local agent if that’s what it takes.

-You’d be surprised what a difference working with a stellar agent can make.
+You’d be surprised by the difference working with a stellar agent can make.
 Our data shows that the top 5% of real estate agents across the U.S. sell homes for as much as 10% more than the average agent.
 And you’ll get a trustworthy agent who will provide everything you need to sell your home.

 Header Image Source: (UNIKYLUCKK / Shutterstock)